What plant based milk brands are available currently?

 There are so many options available for those wishing to ditch or reduce their intake of dairy milk.

-We mentioned some of the larger plant-based milk companies, but as the demand rises, we can’t wait to see what the next big thing is!
+I mentioned some of the larger plant-based milk companies, but as the demand rises, I can’t wait to see what the next big thing is!

 Lastly, keep in mind that plant based milk is not directly equivalent to dairy milk in terms of nutrients!